ska-sa/katsdpmodels/doc/user/formats.rst

 mask_auto_correlations
     A boolean to indicate whether auto-correlations (both same-hand and cross-hand) should be masked, in which case it is done for frequencies covered by any of the ranges.
+That is, if this is ``False``, no auto-correlations will be masked for RFI.
+If this is ``True``, auto-correlations are considered to be very short (zero-length) baselines and treated like any other baseline.

 Datasets
 ^^^^^^^^